-A student will be allowed to graduate only after he or she has settled all of his or her indebtedness to the University with the Student Accounts Office.
+Students are not be allowed to receive a diploma or transcripts after graduation until they have settled all indebtedness to the University through the Student Accounts Office.

-All charges for the entire session are to be paid prior to the first class meeting.
+All charges for the entire session are to be paid prior to the University established payment deadline or set up on satisfactory payment arrangements, which could include the receipt of financial aid arrangements and/or a payment plan.
 Students who are admitted to the University accept the contractual terms and regulations set forth in this catalog and are liable for the payment of all charges and fees incurred during their University stay.
 A consent agreement is signed by each student that makes each student liable for the payment of all charges and fees incurred by the student while enrolled.